jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

 > mv foo archetype.swift
 ```

+Oh, and still not helpful, since inside a generic function.
+Maybe if we move them inside a generic struct?
+Nope.
+We'll have to make our own examples after all.

 ## Unanswered Questions
 - Community:
     - How does open source Swift work, how is it organized, and who's involved?